istio/old_mixer_repo/doc/dev/adapter-development-walkthrough.md

 </pre>

-Now your adapter is plugged into Mixer and ready to receive data from Mixer.
+Now your adapter is plugged into Mixer and ready to receive data.

 # Step 6: Write sample operator config